themeblvd/portfolios/readme.txt

 = 1.1.2 =

 * Fixed filters applied to registering the taxonomies.
+* Added option for sidebar layout on portfolio archives (for framework 2.5+ themes).
 * Added more code examples to [FAQ](https://wordpress.org/plugins/portfolios/faq/) on using these filters.

 = 1.1.1 =